The Daves

 The Daves were

-Below is an early picture of The Daves, courtesy of Bekka.
 From left to right: Ronny, Bekka, Jerry, Mike, Jim.
+Courtesy of Bekka.

 Video